wealthkernel/api-documentation-guides/docs/balances/FAQs.md

 Valuations provide a history of the value of a portfolio whereas balances provides an indicative value of a portfolio currently, based on the previous day's closing prices for securities and FX rates.

 Valuations are created at approximately the same time every day, for the previous day.
-Transactions booked with a date of t are only reflected in the valuation for t+1.
+Transactions booked with a date of `t` are only reflected in the valuation for `t+1`.

 The balance is not dated, and is continuously updated, and will therefore reflect any actions taken on the portfolio, such as deposits, orders, or bonuses, as they happen.